hantsy/jakartaee10-sandbox/docs/rest.md

 </beans>
 ```

-To run the application, we should the runtime embedded server.
+To run this application, it requires a runtime embedded server.
 Both Jersey and Resteasy provides several options.

 ### Jersey

-Add the following dependencies into the project *pom.xml*, we use a standard Maven profile to category them.
+Add Jersey container related dependencies into the project *pom.xml*, create a standard Maven profiles.

 ```xml
 <profiles>